JvanKatwijk/duoreceiver/README.md

 ![duoreceiver](/duoreceiver-2.png?raw=true)

-I got questions from family members why there was no combined FM and DAB receiver.
+I got questions from family members why no combined
+FM and DAB receiver was available, since there were multiple versions of both a DAB decoder and an FM decoder written.
-*Duoreceiver* is an answer to that, using the philosophy of the DAB mini program a "mini" version of a DAB/FM receiver is implemented.
+*Duoreceiver* is an answer to that, using the philosophy of the DAB mini program iy is a "mini" version of a DAB/FM receiver.

 The current version supports
  - the SDRplay devices using the "old" 2.13 interface library
  - the airspy devices
  - rtlsdr sticks

+Further devices may be added later on.

-Selecting a device is automatic on program startup.
-On program startup, the software will check the availability of any of the configured devices.
+*Selecting* a device is automatic, on program startup, the software will check the availability of any of the configured devices.
-If one of the configured devices is connected, the software will detect it and use it as input device.
+If any of the configured devices is connected and can be initialized, the duoreceiver program will detect it and use it as input device.

-Note that the SDRplay control widget is included in the main widget, it merely contains a radio button for switching the agc on or off, and a spinbox for the IF gain reduction, restricted to the values 20 ..
-59.
+Note that the SDRplay control widget is included in the main widget, it merely contains a radio button for switching the agc on or off, a spinbox for the IF gain reduction, restricted to the values 20 ..
+59 and a spinbox for setting an LNA state.
+If the agc is "on", the IF gain reduction spinbox is hidden.

 Note that the airspy control widget is complicated and displayed in a separate widget.